There is too much accumulated pain in this world today…….it is time to learn and make the change.

 The point is poignantly made that the war environment inflames the will to live but this gives way to a will to no longer live, once they have returned ‘Home’.

-The reality is that mental wounds are just the same
+The reality is that mental wounds are just the same as physical wounds.

 What people forget is the reality of the war front; the need for alcohol; to enhance entertainment and compensate for loss of family, friends….
 Combatants can ‘play around’ with dead bodies and fire hand grenades.
 There are no sanctions as such.
 The word CONTEXTUALISE IS SO OFTEN FORGOTTEN.